 In the Mother’s Session before the Celebration Day you will have an opportunity to express some of your own feelings about your experience of menstruation.
 Women have often found this sharing to be revelatory and insightful, both by sharing their own and hearing those of other women, and offers a path to a fresh new relationship with their menstrual cycle and female body.
 (Please note that while women generally find this valuable there is no compulsion at the Mother’s Session or the Celebration Day for Girls to share personal experiences.)

 Dr. Christiane Northrup, in her book Mother-Daughter Wisdom, says, “The mother-daughter relationship is the foundation of every woman’s health.
 It has more clout biologically, emotionally and psychologically than any other relationship in a woman’s life.”
 If you have had a difficult time with your periods you may not want to scare your daughter with graphic descriptions and the key to your support for her at this time is genuine communication and connection.
-You can share with her some of your experience in an age appropriate way as well as talk with her about how you want it to be for her.
+You may like to share with her some of your experience in an age appropriate way as well as speak with her about how you want it to be for her.
 Allow ample time to hear her questions, ideas and concerns.
 The Celebration Day for Girls will gently and smoothly support this communication between you.

 The Celebration Day for Girls facilitators have each undergone their own personal journeys with menstruation and have dedicated themselves to the rich practice of menstrual cycle awareness.
 Through this process they have become passionate educators in this field.